samueljaval/weather-prediction/README.md

     - https://colab.research.google.com/github/samueljaval/weather-prediction/blob/main/deepNeuralNetwork.ipynb

 ### The Project
 This project was made for the Scientific Computing Class (COMP260) at Wesleyan University.

-The three areas of focus for this project are :
-- Timeseries analysis
-- Scikit Learn
-- TensorFlow

-The main goal here was to show the pros and cons of implementing a simple Linear Regression or a Deep Neural Network for a weather prediction model.
+The three areas of focus for this project are Timeseries analysis, Scikit Learn, and TensorFlow.The main goal of the project was to show the pros and cons of implementing a simple Linear Regression or a Deep Neural Network for a weather prediction model.

 ### Content
 The project contains 4 files: